 Mary Graham is co-director of brand communications agency Yellobelly based in Earl Soham.
 She has both in-house and agency experience, starting her career in a London public affairs and media relations agency before moving to head up the marketing team at the Financial Services Authority in the city.
 As well as her role on the Central Suffolk board, Mary is also a board member of Visit Ipswich and First Light Festival CIC.

 Originally from Kent, I have lived in Suffolk for nearly 40 years.
 My background is accountancy and I have worked for several companies in Cambridge and Suffolk with varying turnovers.
 These include service-based and manufacturing companies, a Research and Development company based in Cambridge and the Barnes Group in Ipswich where I was Head of Finance.
-The need to adapt to the requirements of each company has allowed me to develope a wide range of skills.
-This experience has enabled me, along with two colleagues, to establish Colour Marketing Services Ltd., a company which is now a market leader within the field of colour sampling and point of sale materials.
+The need to adapt to the requirements of each company has allowed me to develop a wide range of skills.
+This experience has enabled me, along with two colleagues, to establish Colour Marketing Services Ltd, a company which is now a market leader within the field of colour sampling and point of sale materials.

 Nigel is Commercial Director at Sackers and has worked within the waste recycling industry for over 30 years.